Orbifolds in Lean

 References

 The formalisation of diffeology here is based mostly on Patrick Iglesias-Zemmour's excellent book "Diffeology" and mathlib's formalisation of topology, since there are a lot of parallels to topology in the basic theory.
-Other files are mostly derived from the nlab or various shorter papers; I have made an effort to include proper attribution in the module docstring of each file.
+Other files are mostly derived from the nlab and / various papers; I have made an effort to include proper attribution in the module docstring of each file.